Wright State University Boonshoft School of Medicine

-This policy applies to all resident physicians in residency and fellowship programs of the Boonshoft School of Medicine, including contractors acting on its behalf, and covers all interaction with social media.It incorporates all Wright State University and Boonshoft School of Medicine policies relating to professional conduct, ethical behavior and online communications, including but not limited to the Boonshoft School of Medicine Code of Faculty Behavior, the Medical Student Professional Honor Code, HIPAA and Responsible Use of Information Technology.
+This policy applies to all resident physicians in residency and fellowship programs of the Boonshoft School of Medicine, including contractors acting on its behalf, and covers all interaction with social media.It incorporates all Wright State University and Boonshoft School of Medicine policies relating to professional conduct, ethical behavior and online communications, including but not limited to the Boonshoft School of Medicine Code of Faculty Behavior, the Medical Student Professional Honor Code, HIPAA and Responsible Use of Computing Resources.
 Resident physicians should follow these guidelines whether participating in social networks personally or professionally, or using personal or university-owned computing equipment when doing so.

 The terms social media, social web and social networks comprise Internet- and mobile-based tools for sharing and discussing information based on user participation and user-generated content.
 Examples include social networking sites like LinkedIn and Facebook, social bookmarking sites like Del.icio.us, social news sites like Digg, Twitter, Youtube and other sites that are centered on user interaction.
 Social media content may take the form of blogs, social networks, social news, wikis, videos and podcasts.

 Only resident physicians authorized by the medical school administration may use social media to portray themselves as representing the medical school or to conduct official business in the name of the school or one of its units.
 Use of any social media in an official context should have the approval of the school’s Office of Marketing and Communications or the Office of the Dean.
 University or school logos may not be used on any social media site without the express written approval of Marketing and Communications.